"Petticoat duels" were fought by women

 After England’s King Henry II reformed the judicial system in favor of trials by jury, dueling was mostly used to privately settle disputes of honor among nobles throughout Europe.
 Winning duelists were often seen as heroes, and those who turned away from duels were considered inferior in character.

-A woodcut of the Bordeaux sisters, showing the deadly slingshot Eventually, some French aristocratic women began to participate in these fashionable fights.
-A so-called petticoat duel took place in 1650 between two women known as “the sisters of Bordeaux,” who fought over the merits of their respective husbands.
-One killed the other with a slingshot.
+Eventually, some French aristocratic women began to participate in these fashionable fights.
+A so-called petticoat duel took place in 1650 between two women known as "the sisters of Bordeaux," who fought over the merits of their respective husbands.
+One killed the other with a slingshot [while the loser fought with a sword].
 The notion of women dueling was so scandalous that their names were omitted from records of the event to spare their families additional humiliation.

 Petticoat duels weren’t common, but records do exist showing duels between women and duels between women and men over matters of love, honor and revenge.
 In 1552, two young women in Naples, Italy, met in a duel to fight over the love of a gentleman.
 In early 1700s France, two women dueled with pistols—once again to determine the true beloved of a particular man.
 Madame de Polignac exchanged fire with Madame de Nesle in the Bois de Boulogne.
 Madame de Nesle’s opening shot hit a tree branch above her, which came loose and fell on her opponent.
 Madame de Polignac had better aim: The ball from her gun stuck in Madame de Nesle’s corset, drawing a bit of blood from the woman’s left breast.
 Though both were injured, the wounds were slight and the women parted, neither worse for the wear.